She Was Thirty-Five Cents Short for Christmas Dinner — Until a Lonely Man Put Back His Expensive Wine and Asked for a Seat at Her Table

 Because she did.

-“If this were pity,” he said one evening, “it would have worn off by now.
-I am paying you because you notice what everyone in my office has trained themselves not to see.”
+“If this were pity,” he told her one evening, “it would have worn off by now.
+I’m asking because you notice what everyone in my office has trained themselves not to see.”

 So she said yes.

-By summer, people in the neighborhood had stopped saying, “Who’s the man in the dark car?”
+By summer, people in the neighborhood no longer said, “Who’s the man in the expensive coat?”

-One evening, after walking Joao back from the playground with a scraped knee and a triumphant story about a bike race, Augusto stood in the doorway while Mariana folded laundry on the sofa.
+One evening, after walking João back from the park with a scraped knee and a triumphant story about winning an imaginary race, Augusto lingered in the doorway while Mariana folded laundry on the sofa.

-“Do you know,” he said, “that for months I’ve been trying not to ask you something because I didn’t want you to think I was doing what men with money always think they can do?”
+“Do you know,” he said, “that I’ve been trying not to ask you something for weeks?”

 She looked up.